I Want to Know More About:

 - Human Development Major - The interdisciplinary Human Development major explores the psychological, social, and cultural facets of human development and learning across the life span.
 Graduates of the program will possess skills that will prepare them for employment in schools, social services, child-care organizations, criminal justice, health-care agencies, mental health and community development organizations.
 They will also be prepared to continue their education in a graduate program in business, child and family advocacy, counseling, education, law, psychology, and social work, as well as to pursue one of the current graduate programs offered in the School of Education in Counseling Psychology, Educational Psychology, Mental Health Counseling, School Psychology, and Special Education.

-- Our students take advantage of pre-professional opportunities related to education through the Future Educators’ Club and Kappa Delta Pi.
+- Our students take advantage of pre-professional opportunities related to education through Kappa Delta Pi.

 - Pathways Into Education Center – The Pathways Into Education Center (PIE) is the “one-stop shop” for advisement about School of Education courses, the undergraduate minor, graduate degree programs, and issues related to professional certification in education.
 Prospective and non-degree students, undergraduate students, and graduate students with questions about professional certification and career options are welcome to visit the Center.